Hoysaleswara Temple: Sanctum

 The twin-temple has two sanctums (garbha griha), both with Shiva linga.
 One sanctum is dedicated to "Hoysaleswara" Shiva (the king) and the other for "Shantaleswara" Shiva (the queen, Shantala).
 Both are of equal size.
-Each sanctum is a square with a darsana dvara (view doorway) on the east, with three niches on the north, west and south.
+Each sanctum is a square with a darsana dvara (view doorway) on the east, with three inches on the north, west and south.
 The doorways are flanked on each side by a dvarapala, each leading to a sukanasi (vestibule chamber).
 There is intricate carving above the lintel between the dvarapalas, presenting Shiva with Parvati, along with other devas and devis, as well as two large makaras (mythical syncretic sea creatures).
 On the makaras are Varuna and his wife Varuni riding.
 The doorjambs are decorated with purnaghatas (vessels of abundance).
 The sanctum square originally had a tower (shikhara) above rising towards the sky to complete the vimana superstructure, but the towers have been lost to history and the temple looks flat.
 The sanctum walls are plain, avoiding distraction to the devotee and focussing the attention of the visitor at the spiritual symbol.

 The temple has smaller shrines with its own sanctum.
 For example, the Nandi shrines feature a Nandi in its sanctum, while the Surya shrine features the Hindu Sun god.